 Again, whether you use decide to use the breaker or unplug each item individually, the important part is to remove their connection from the electrical grid so they are not damaged in the event of a storm.
 Use your discretion!

 The circuit breaker, like any mechanical device does break down over time and with use.
 Further, the circuit breaker is not meant to be a daily switchboard.

 However, for a residential circuit breaker, periodic use is more than fine.

 A common misconception is that if you have a surge protector it will protect your household electronics.
 However, surge protectors only protect against common, small surges in the electrical grid that happen periodically.
 In fact, it only protects your devices up to a certain amount of amps.

 Even, whole house surge protectors are not meant to protect your home if it is hit by lightning.
-Naples and Marco Island are the lightning capital of the U.S., we get strong tropical thunderstorms almost daily in the summer.
+Naples, Bonita Springs, and Marco Island are the lightning capital of the U.S., we get strong tropical thunderstorms almost daily in the summer.
 We are talking millions of volts!
 Therefore, it is important to protect your home from storms during the summer.

 Remember, do not turn off your Air Handler or AC, the average humidity is well over 70% and mold starts at 55%, your HVAC unit is your biggest dehumidifier.

 Also, add the garbage disposal and refrigerator to that list too.
 If you choose to turn off your fridge check the manufacturer’s manual, empty its contents, leave the door open, and wipe out all moisture.